 Road Trip Meal Planning

-So, where do you even start with planning for a road trip??
+So, where do you even start with planning meals for a road trip??

 For me, I break it down into 2/3 day intervals.
 Generally, we like to pop into a shop and buy fresh bread, fruit and other bits every 2/3 days.
 We don’t do MASSIVE week long shops when we travel- our fridge is nowhere near big enough to deal with that and there’s the worry about what happens if you lose power or gas?
 All that food will go to waste.

-TOP TIP- Make the picky people choose some meals
+TOP TIP for picky eaters- Make them choose some meals

 One way I tackle our favourite picky eater is to get her to pick 5-7 dinners she will eat.
 (Annoyingly, this seems to change every week or so!)
 I also make her come shopping with me- I find if she chooses it, there’s a higher chance she’ll eat it.